When do I need a valuation?

 For what types of businesses does Austin Dale Group prepare valuations?

 Our experience and research capabilities allow us to value almost any type of business.
-We have extensive experience in the technology sectors, including IT software and services, environmental, and professional services.
+We have extensive experience in the technology sectors, including IT software and services, cloud computing, and engineering and environmental services.

 My partner wants to buy me out.
 Can you value my ownership interest?